pojome/wp-linker/README.md

 Linker is a simple & easy plugin to manage, create and track outbound links from your website.
 Linker adds a new custom post type to your Admin menu, where you can create, edit, delete, and manage Links by 301 redirects.

 Linker is tracking click counts and save them of a custom field on that custom post type, it really simple & cool.

 <h4>Integration with Google Analytics</h4>
 You can track with Google Analytics to get full statistics by Event Tracking.

- This plagin work well too with [Google Analytics for WordPress](http://wordpress.org/plugins/google-analytics-for-wordpress/) by Yoast.
+ This plugin work well too with [Google Analytics for WordPress](http://wordpress.org/plugins/google-analytics-for-wordpress/) by Yoast.

 Go to the Setting Page of Google Analytics under the Setting Menu, and go to > Internal Links to Track as Outbound  > enter "/go/" in the field > choose Label to use.